mikeygough/discogskiii-django/README.md

     * release stats: num_have, num_want
     * marketplace release stats: lowest_price, num_for_sale

+    One sample statistic I could use is getting the lowest_price for each of the records available for sale by an artist.
+It wouldn't include anything about the quality of the records but I could at least link to the marketplace page for that record from there.

 * __Order Book Sorting__ - Enable sorting by price or condition through the table headers.
 * __React Components__ - Implement at least one React component!
 But I might kick this down the road since it may be more beneficial to finish my React course before I start slinging around sloppy code.